tyfig808/mol_eco_2025_genomic_adaptation/README.md

 We used genomic and phenotypic data to better understand how ecological factors affect genomic divergence between three factors: soil, herbivory, and pollination.
 More specifically, we run genetic PCAs, Fst pairwise tests, selection scans, genome-wide association scans with phenotypic traits, candidate gene associations, and build pleiotropic networks.

-These scripts will recreate the analyses shown in the publication listed below.
-The heading numbers are based on the material methods section.
-Within the folders, scripts are structured numerically.
-Thus, 1_ is first, 2_ is second, and so on.
-You may need to change the working directory to rerun the scripts.

 ## Associated publication:
 https://doi.org/10.1111/mec.17811